Milena95-dev/QA-Test-Ino-Games/README.md

-# InnoGames Test Project
+# Ino Games Test Project

-This repository contains the test cases, issues, and reports for the Slot Catalog Demo version developed by InnoGames.
+This repository contains the test cases, issues, and reports for the Slot Catalog Demo version developed by **Ino Games**.
 The focus is on functional, usability, performance, and visual testing across multiple browsers and devices.

 ---